svikashk/agile/agile/scrum-vs-kanban.md

 publisher: Zepel
 ---

-## Scrum or Kanban: 5 questions to answer before you choose.
+## Scrum or Kanban: 5 questions to answer before you choose
 {: .fs-9 .no_toc }

 The [agile manifesto](https://agilemanifesto.org/principles.html) comprises of a guiding principles that help software development teams incorporate feedback and make changes faster.